Skip to Content

 Honors College Conference Presentation Grant

 The Honors College conference presentation grants are designed to provide funding to Honors College students who are presenting at regional, national or international academic conferences to present research.
 South Carolina Honors College students applying for this grant can be awarded up to $500 to support the travel costs associated with presenting at a conference.
 This can include registration fees, economy airfare, train fares, personal vehicle mileage cost, hotel expenses or poster printing fees.
-Applications must be submitted at least 3 weeks in advance of your conference and will be reviewed on a rolling basis.
+Applications must be submitted at least three weeks (15 business days) in advance of your conference and will be reviewed on a rolling basis.

 There are several resources across campus that can help support presentations at local, regional and national conferences, including the Magellan Voyager award, Carolina ENGAGE Grant, departmental research funding or Top Scholars enrichment funds.